 Father’s role?
 Raised eyebrows?
 Well, of course, I write this from an Indian/Asian point of view, where mostly the gender roles are strongly defined, Mother being the gentle but affirmative guide and father looked upon as a provider and occasional disciplinarian.

 Though pop culture has changed the way fathers are being portrayed – involved and participating, don’t get over pressurised by the social media videos, where dads are dressing as princesses and playing tea party with their children.
 I do feel women, typically are better prepared for being a parent through years of social coercing, Guys however never really get that gentle easing-in to the idea of becoming a parent.
-No, none of our friends spoke about it, even while they had their own children, neither did our parents guide us.
+No, none of our friends spoke about it, even though they had their own children, and neither did our parents guide us.
 Most of us landed on the job completely underprepared.

 A lot lesser has been credited and spoken about fathers and their role in early child development.
-One cannot deny the importance that a father plays in early child development and the most fundamental aspects of a father’s involvement are engagement with children, availability for them and responsibility to provide for a healthy development of the family.
+One cannot deny the importance that a father plays in early child development and the most fundamental aspects of a father’s involvement are engagement with children, availability for them and responsibility to provide for healthy development of the family.
 Studies time and again have shown increased success ratio, more inquisitiveness and emotionally balanced children in households where fathers play an active role in their development.
 So today’s article I would like to share the importance of the role that fathers play and also because not many articles are available to guide dads.

 Involved Dad = Successful Children